KamiLimu1/Task1/ReadMe.md

 ### Introduction to Git and Github

-#### Introduction
+#### 1. Introduction

-Git is an important toolkit to have as a technology professional.
+Git is an important toolkit to have as a tech student and practitioner.
 While they sound the same, Git and Github are two different, but interelated, technologies.
 This guide covers how to set up and use Git and Github.
-It is meant to serve first-time users of the technologies, however, seasoned users are free to read through it and raise an issue if you find any.
+It is meant to serve first-time users of both; however, seasoned users are free to read through and raise an issue if you find any.

 While there are various ways of interacting with Git and Github, such as Github desktop, this guide will use the terminal/ Windows Command Prompt, not to make your life hard, but because it is important to learn the findamentals first.

-Happy reading and practice!
+Happy reading and practicing!

 ##### What is Git?